SuperOfficeDocs/superoffice-docs/docs/onsite-setup/upgrade/upgrade-scenarios-75-to-8.md

 **Steps:**

 1. [Upgrade CRM Server][1]
-2. [Upgrade Windows Clients][2] (only if you are going to use "SuperOffice8 Windows App")
+2. [Upgrade Windows Clients][2] (only if you are going to use "SuperOffice 8 Windows App")
-3. [Upgrade SuperOffice7.5 NetServer to SuperOffice8 NetServer][5]
+3. [Upgrade SuperOffice 7.5 NetServer to SuperOffice 8 NetServer][5]
-    * If Service runs on Remote NetServer: It it possible to merge Service NetServer and Web NetServer for a more lean administration
+    * If Service runs on Remote NetServer: It it possible to merge CS NetServer and Web NetServer for a more lean administration
-4. [Upgrade SuperOffice7.5 Service to SuperOffice8 Service][6]
+4. [Upgrade SuperOffice 7.5 CS to SuperOffice 8 Service][6]
-5. [Install SuperOffice8 Web][3]
+5. [Install SuperOffice 8 Web][3]

 ## Upgrade Win + Web + CS or Web + CS